Unidata/netcdf-cxx4/README.md

-Lynton Appel, of the Culham Centre for Fusion Energy (CCFE) in Oxfordshire, has developed and contributed a Oxfordshire, has developed and contributed a new <a [netCDF-4 C++ library][netcdf-cxx4] that depends on an installed netCDF-4 C library.
+Lynton Appel, of the Culham Centre for Fusion Energy (CCFE) in Oxfordshire, has developed and contributed a Oxfordshire, has developed and contributed a
+[netCDF-4 C++ library][netcdf-cxx4] that depends on an installed netCDF-4 C library.
 The netCDF-4 C++ API was developed for use in managing fusion research data from CCFE's innovative MAST (Mega Amp